STL2600/going-commando-talk/talk.md

 -> # What this talk will NOT be about: <-
 ^

-* Basic command line usage - That's a different talk.
+* Basic command line usage - That workshop is tommorrow.
 ^
 * Specific shells, terminal emulators, or VI vs. EMACS.
 ^
-* Powershell - Sorry, we are both linux guys
+* Powershell - Sorry.
+But Ubuntu is on Windows now!

 ---